 Beyond shooting concerts, which is a pretty natural entry into the world of music photography, there's a ton more to music photography.
 Documentary and reportage-style photography will aid you in tour photography and editorial features.
 There's portrait photography, both in looser environmental portraits you might shoot for a feature, to full-blown studio treatments that require extensively technical lighting.
 There's video, and working with speedlights, and the list goes on and on.

-If you want to know more in much more detail about how to photograph concerts, from the technical details to the business of music photography, my Creative Live class on “Getting Started in Music Photography” has over 4 hours of content.
+Want to know more about photographing concerts?My Creative Live class on “Getting Started in Music Photography” contains over 4 hours of content.
+It covers everything from the technical details to the business of music photography.
 I've tried to share as much info as possible in this course and it covers as much content as we could fit in four days of filming that we did in Seattle earlier this year.